 What do we do to promote creativity in culture?

-- Raised visibility of the importance of creativity and innovation in schools, businesses, and the general public through growth in the media of creativity centered stories and documentary films.
+▪ Increased the visibility of the importance of creativity and innovation in schools, businesses, and the general public through creativity-centered stories and documentary films.

-- Partnering with Oklahoma Publishing Co., Creative Oklahoma developed a series of short videos on creativity in the lives of important Oklahomans which is shared digitally to OPUBCO subscribers and Creative Oklahoma website visitors.
+▪ Together with Oklahoma Publishing Company, Creative Oklahoma developed a series of short videos focusing on creativity in the lives of important Oklahomans.

-- Partnering with OETA, Creative Oklahoma developed a series of “Creative Moments,” short videos on creativity in Oklahoma, and the “State of Creativity” television series, a 30 minute series on creative endeavors in the state showing multiple times monthly.
+▪ Partnering with OETA, Creative Oklahoma developed a series of “Creative Moments,” short videos on creativity in Oklahoma, and the “State of Creativity” television series, a 30-minute series concentrating on creative endeavors in the state airing multiple times monthly.

 ▪ Recognized Oklahomans making national/international creative contributions through the Creativity Ambassador program.

 ▪ Served as a catalyst to bring the Academy of Contemporary Music from Guildford, England, to Oklahoma City where it is an accredited program of the University of Central Oklahoma serving over 200 students in its first year.

 Accepted as the only “District of Creativity” in the US in 2007 by the Districts of Creativity Network (DC Network) organization based in Flanders.